 - D. Application Process: The City will use substantially the following process for initial evaluation and consideration of any proposed TIF plan: - 1.
 Application: An Applicant for TIF must submit a Financial Incentives Application & Worksheet provided in this Policy, or a substantially similar document, and meet with City staff. - 2.
-Preliminary Funding Agreement: Negotiation and execution of a Preliminary Funding Agreement to cover City costs.
+Preliminary Funding Agreement: Negotiation and execution of a Preliminary Funding Agreement to cover City costs. - 3.
+Term Sheet: After review of the Application, and with approval of the City Manager, an informal Term Sheet may be prepared by City staff and provided to the Applicant to set forth specific incentives the City may offer.

-- Term Sheet: After review of the Application, and with approval of the City Manager, an informal Term Sheet may be prepared by City staff and provided to the Applicant to set forth specific incentives the City may offer. - 4.
-Submission of a draft TIF Plan: The TIF plan will be reviewed by City staff to determine compliance with the applicable provisions of RSMO Chapter 99 (the "TIF Act") and raise any legal or policy issues.
+- 4. Submission of a draft TIF Plan: The TIF plan will be reviewed by City staff to determine compliance with the applicable provisions of RSMO Chapter 99 (the "TIF Act") and raise any legal or policy issues.
 The City will provide a written response to the draft TIF plan.
 If required, a revised TIF Plan will be submitted for City review.
 Independent studies may be obtained by the City through or at the request of City staff, the TIF Commission, or the City Council.
 Such studies may include a blight study, a financial feasibility study, a market analysis, a traffic study, or any other type of professional evaluation of the TIF plan or any element of the TIF plan.
 The costs of any study shall be paid by the Applicant in accordance with the terms of the Preliminary Funding Agreement. - 5.
 Impact Statement: After review of the plan or revised plan, and a determination that it is complete, the City staff or consultant will produce a tax impact statement to show the effects of the TIF plan on impacted taxing districts. - 6.
+Advertisement for Project Proposals: This paragraph shall constitute the City's written procedures relating to bids and proposals for implementation of redevelopment projects in accordance with the requirements of the TIF Act.
+In connection with each TIF plan received by the City, the City will cause a public notice to be inserted in a newspaper of general circulation in the City requesting proposals for development in the proposed redevelopment area.
+Such notice shall give at least 20 days from the date of publication for respondents to submit proposals to the City or, at the discretion of City staff, to the TIF Commission.
+Any proposals received shall be presented to the TIF Commission at the public hearing together with the proposal contained in the TIF plan submitted by the Applicant. - 7.
 TIF Commission Review: The TIF plan will be submitted to the TIF Commission.
 At the public hearing, the Applicant will present the proposed plan, followed by comments and recommendations from City staff.
 The Commission will take public testimony, and the Applicant will be allowed time for a response.
 All questions from the Commission to an Applicant, City staff or the public shall be held during the public hearing.